jjjj473/VEN/README.md

 ```

 The program counts the number of lines in the given file and then demonstrates
-loading a plugin from `plugins/wordcount.so` if it exists.
-Plugins must export
+loading plugins from the `plugins/` directory if they exist.
+Plugins must
-a `void run(const char *filename)` function.
-The provided wordcount plugin
+export a `void run(const char *filename)` function.
+The provided plugins
-prints the number of words in the file.
+include a word counter as well as Linux tools that print system and disk
+information.

 ### Plugins

 Plugins are C shared libraries stored in the `plugins/` directory.
 Each library
 should define a `run` function accepting the file name to operate on.
 The
-`tuxpad` executable demonstrates loading `wordcount.so` after counting lines.
+`tuxpad` executable loads any available plugins after counting lines.
+Provided

-Only the simple wordcount plugin is provided for now.
+plugins include:

+* `wordcount.so` &ndash; counts words in the file
+* `sysinfo.so` &ndash; prints basic CPU and memory information
+* `diskusage.so` &ndash; shows disk usage for the file's filesystem

 ### Build & Run

-`make` will also build `plugins/wordcount.so` so running `./tuxpad FILE` will
+`make` also builds the example plugins so running `./tuxpad FILE` will count
-both count lines and, if the plugin exists, count words via the plugin.
+lines and then invoke any plugins found in the `plugins/` directory.

 ## Cleaning